oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 ```

 You can mint multiple batches of tokens into the same NFT collection contract.
-The only requiremet is that token IDs must be unique.
+The only requirement is that token IDs must be unique.

 Once, you finished populating your NFT collection you can freeze it (i. e. prevent
 it from accepting more tokens).